-5.39.1.3 5-fluorouracil 5% cream (background)
+5.39.1.3 5-fluorouracil 5% cream

 Fluorouracil is an antimetabolite that blocks thymidine synthesis inducing cell-cycle arrest and apoptosis.
 Topical 5-fluorouracil cream 5% has been used for many years to treat AK and Bowen's disease.

+5-fluorouracil 5% cream is approved by the Australian TGA for the treatment of AK and Bowen's disease.

 Treatment of AK involves application (once or) twice daily for 2-4 weeks on the head and neck.
 Erythema, irritation, inflammation, pain, burning, vesiculation, crusting, dyspigmentation, photosensitivity, ulceration and other local adverse effects are common.